 Only Do Cardio If You Want To Get Lean

-Focusing on long cardio sessions whether they are on a treadmill, elliptical machine or running outdoors will cause you to lose weight.
+Focusing on long cardio sessions whether they are on a treadmill, elliptical machine or running outdoors will help you to lose weight initially.
 But if this is your only form of exercise you will be losing fat and muscle.
 You will end up looking like a smaller version of yourself now, but be soft and squishy.
 Especially if you’re not eating properly.

-To avoid this you want to include some form of resistance training to help build lean muscle and focus on higher intensity, this way your training becomes strength-cardio.
+To avoid this you want to include some form of resistance training to help build lean muscle, and focus on higher intensity.
+This way your training becomes strength-cardio.
 Building nice lean muscle while burning fat at the same time.
-Circuit training is an excellent example.
+Circuit training and supersets are excellent examples.

 Myth # 2